Home Easy Foundations for Programming Languages I — Introduction

 In addition to syntax (lambda notation), semantics is also an important part of lambda calculus.
 Simply speaking, semantics studies the meaning of program phrases in a language.

 There are three kinds of semantics in lambda calculus: axiomatic semantics, operational semantics, and denotational semantics.
-A logician might call the first two “proof system” and the third a “model theory”.
+A logician might call the first two “proof systems” and the third a “model theory”.
 Following list presents the summarized description for each of them.

 • Axiomatic semantics works by deriving equations between expressions.